Quasi-periodic eruptions from impacts between the secondary and a rigidly precessing accretion disc in an extreme mass-ratio inspiral system: Methods

 The apsidal and nodal precession of the EMRI companion further complicate the time series of disc crossings making the interval between subsequent episodes change during time, as similarly observed during the different campaigns in the light curve of RX J1301.9+2747 \citep[][Giustini et al., in prep.]{Giustini2020}.

+In our model, the EMRI evolution is computed from the numerical integration of Eq.~\ref{eq:PN_acc}, thus the characterisation of the disc crossings has to be done numerically as well.
+We stress that in our model, the disc is represented by a rigidly rotating plane that does not influence the EMRI evolution.
+In order to completely characterise the crossings and infer the numerical values of the physical quantities involved, we proceed as follows.
+As a first step, we identify the times and positions at which the EMRI companion crosses the disc plane.
+Specifically, those are found along the EMRI trajectory when the coordinates $\mathbf{r}_2 = (x_2,y_2,z_2)$ of $M_2$ satisfy the relation $w_x x_2 + w_y y_2 + w_z z_2 = 0$.
+Here, $\mathbf{w} = (w_x,w_y,w_z)$ represents the vector normal to the disc plane, which changes with time according to\footnote{We assume that the direction of the MBH spin lies along the $z$-axis.}

+Given the crossing location, we can determine the velocity vector of the gas ($\mathbf{v}_{\rm gas}$) at each passage.
+We calculate the components of $\mathbf{r}_2$ in the disc plane and then the polar angle $\phi_{\rm d} = \arctan(y_{2,{\rm d}}/x_{2,{\rm d}})$ in such a frame.
+Since the gas is assumed to be in circular motion, we know that the the gas velocity has to be perpendicular to the projection of $\mathbf{r}_2$ in the disc plane $\mathbf{r}_{2,{\rm d}}$, thus the gas velocity in the reference plane of the disc is given by:

+where $R_{\rm cross}$ is the radius at which the crossing occurs.
+Finally, the velocity vector above is rotated back in the initial frame and the relative velocity between the gas and $M_2$ is evaluated from the vector difference, $\mathbf{v}_{\rm rel} = \mathbf{v}_{\rm gas} - \mathbf{v}_2$.
+We assumed the relative velocity does not change during the crossing as this occurs on a short timescale.
+For instance, for GSN 069, this is $ 2H/v_2 \sim 200$ s.

+We note that the nodal LT precession of the disc does in principle make it possible for the precession velocity to eventually point in the opposite direction with respect to the EMRI velocity.
+However, in all of our cases, the precession of the disc is slower than the orbital period and the precession velocity always points in the same direction as the orbital one.
+In other words, we never have a full precession of the disc within an EMRI orbital period.

-We first identify the times at which the EMRI companion crosses the disc. \footnote{Specifically, we find the time along the EMRI trajectory such that the coordinates $(x,y,z)$ satisfy the relation $a x + b y + c z = 0$, with $a,b,c$ representing the vector normal to the disc plane.} These times are referred to the reference frame of the binary.
-In order to relate the time at which the crossing occurs to the arrival time of emitted photons at the observer we include the relevant delays, specifically the Roemer, Shapiro and Einstein delays.
+The crossing times determined by the above procedure are referred to the reference frame of the binary.
+In order to relate the time at which the crossing occurs to the arrival time of emitted photons at the observer, we included the relevant delays, specifically: the Roemer, Shapiro, and Einstein delays.
 These delays take into account the fact that, once photons are released by the EMRI companion crossing the disc, they have to propagate towards a distant observer, thus they are influenced by the light-travel time within the binary system (Roemer delay $\Delta_R(\tau)$) and the non-zero curvature generated by the primary companion which bends the travel path (Shapiro $\Delta_S(\tau)$ and Einstein delays $\Delta_E(\tau)$).
-Specifically, we write the arrival time to the distant observer as \citep[see e.g.][sec.
-10.3.6]{2014grav.book.....P}
+Specifically, we express the arrival time to the distant observer as \citep[see e.g.][sec.
+10.3.6]{2014grav.book.....P} as:

-where the three delays are given by the following expression
+where the three delays are given by the following expression: